 Defenders of Wildlife is pleased to announce that Dr. Lindsay Rosa is the new director of Defenders’ Center for Conservation Innovation (CCI).
 Rosa joined Defenders in 2019 as head of CCI’s science team.

 “Dr. Lindsay Rosa is an incredible research scientist, having led Defenders’ science team for the past three years to ensure that quality science is used to inform and improve biodiversity conservation policies and practices.
-We are thrilled to have her take the reins as the next director of our Center for Conservation Innovation,” said Jamie Rappaport Clark, Defenders’ president and CEO.
+We are thrilled to have her take the reins as the next director of our Center for Conservation Innovation,” said Jamie Rappaport Clark, Defenders’ former president and CEO.
 “Her passion for environmental protection as well as her deep knowledge in natural resources will be invaluable in our ongoing efforts to expand protections for imperiled species.”

 As director, Rosa will lead staff in the Center’s science, technology, and policy teams as they work to generate data and tools for strengthening implementation of the Endangered Species Act and other conservation laws as well as developing science-driven policy recommendations.